|Homepage:||Click to visit|

 The Semester in Environmental Science is a 15-week fall semester at the Ecosystems Center of the Marine Biological Laboratory in Woods Hole, Massachusetts.
-The curriculum provides an intensive field and laboratory-based introduction to ecosystem science and the biogeochemistry of coastal forests, freshwater ponds and estuaries.
+It provides an intensive field and laboratory-based introduction to ecosystem science and the biogeochemistry of coastal forests, freshwater ponds and estuaries.

 The curriculum leads students to develop research questions of their own.
 Equipped with new knowledge and techniques learned in the first weeks of the semester, they pursue independent research during the last six weeks of the program.
 SES students report their findings at a final symposium that is open to the entire Woods Hole scientific community, a world center for marine and environmental sciences.

-Established in 1975, The Ecosystems Center operates as a collegial association of scientists under the leadership of Interim Director, Dr. Anne Giblin.
-Because the complex nature of modern ecosystems research requires a multidisiplinary and collaborative approach, center scientists work together on projects, as well as with investigators from other centers at the MBL and from other institutions, combining expertise from a wide range of disciplines.
-Together, they conduct research to answer a variety of questions at field sites ranging from Arctic Alaska to Antarctica, Sweden and Russia to Brazil, and from the temperate forests of New England to the estuaries of the eastern United States and Panama.
+The Ecosystems Center operates as a collegial association of scientists under the leadership of Interim Director, Dr. Anne Giblin.
+Because the complex nature of modern ecosystems research requires a multidisciplinary and collaborative approach, center scientists work together on projects, as well as with investigators from other centers at the MBL and from other institutions, combining expertise from a wide range of disciplines.
+Together, they conduct research to answer a variety of questions at field sites.

 Franklin & Marshall Academic Policy